maxtrelle/TaskManager/README.md

 **Technical requirements**
 1. It should be a WEB application
-2. Client side used: HTML, CSS, Boorstrap, JavaScript, JQuery, Stimulus, Webpack 3.​ For aserver side any languageas Ruby
+2. Client side used: HTML, CSS, Boorstrap, JavaScript, JQuery, Stimulus, Webpack
+3. For a server side use Ruby language
-4.​ It should have a client side and server side validation 5.​ It should look like on screens Design
+4. It should have a client side and server side validation
+5. It should look like on screens Design

 **Additional requirements**
 - It should work like one page WEB application and should use AJAX technology, load and submit data without reloading a page.
 - It should have user authentication solution and a user should only have access to their own projects and tasks.
 - It should have automated tests for the all functionality

-### SQL task
+## SQL task

 **Given tables:**
 1. tasks (id, name, status, project_id)